The Only Formula You Need to Chia Seed Pudding (No Recipe Required!)

 Step 3: Flavor up!

-If chia pudding becomes your new go-to grab-&-go breakfast, don't be afraid to get away from the same old, same old.
+If chia pudding becomes your new go-to grab-&-go breakfast, don't be afraid to get away from the same old sweetener of your choice.
 It's so easy to add a little bit of sweet and spice to your milk and chia mixture for an ultra-flavorful pudding.
-Sweeten things up with just 2 teaspoons of the following:
+If you use a flavored milk like vanilla almond milk, you may want to skip this step, otherwise, sweeten things up with just 2 teaspoons of the following:

 - pure maple syrup